rajeshyemul/pw-order-demo/README.md

 - Does ordered execution work end to end?
 - Are reports generated correctly for a real consumer?
 - Do mixed-priority tests behave correctly after publication?
+- How do I use the package programmatically from my own Node script?

 If you are evaluating `playwright-order-manager`, start with the package README for features and installation, then use this repo to see a complete working example.